kwgoodman/la/doc/source/archive.rst

     >>> list(set(io) & set(['a', 'c']))
     ['a']

-When we load data from the archive using an **IO** object, we get a lara not a larry:
+When we load data from the archive using an :class:`IO <la.IO>` object, we get a lara not a larry:
 ::
     >>> z = io['a']
     >>> type(z)